techsavvvy/Playlist-App/README.md

 source virtual_env.sh
 ```

-Run the following command to install app dependencies (pip packages) and start to start the local web server
+Run the following command to install app dependencies (pip packages) and to start the local web server

 ```sh
 $ bash run.sh